Sound approximate and asymptotic probabilistic bisimulations for PCTL: Introduction

-Further, when studying the security of systems modelling cryptographic protocols, we would like to consider as morally equivalent two states when their behavior is similar (up to some error $\distD$) in the short run, and significantly diverges only in the long run.
+Another setting where observing the long-term behaviour is notoriously undesirable is that of cryptography.
+When studying the security of systems modelling cryptographic protocols, two states are commonly considered equivalent when their behaviour is similar (up to a small error $\distD$) in the short run, even when in the very long run they diverge.
 For instance, a state $\stateQ$ could represent an ideal system where no attacks can be performed by construction, while another state $\stateQi$ could represent a real system where an adversary can try to disrupt the cryptographic protocol.
-In such a scenario, if the protocol is secure, we would like to have $\stateQ$ and $\stateQi$ equivalent, since the behavior of the real system is close to the one of the ideal system.
-However, this would not be possible using a (coinductive) bisimilarity notion, since in the real system an adversary can repeatedly try to guess the secret cryptographic keys, and break security in the very long run, with very high probability.
-For this reason, standard cryptographic security definitions require that the behavior of the ideal and real system are within a small error, but only for a \emph{bounded} number of steps, after which their behavior could diverge.
+In such a scenario, if the protocol is secure, we would like to have $\stateQ$ and $\stateQi$ equivalent, since the behaviour of the real system is close to the one of the ideal system.
+Note that in the real system an adversary can repeatedly try to guess the secret cryptographic keys, and break security in the very long run, with very high probability.
+Accordingly, standard security definitions require that the behaviour of the ideal and real system are within a small error, but only for a \emph{bounded} number of steps, after which their behaviour could diverge.